publiclab/plots2/README.md

 3. Add security exceptions from the advance settings of the browser.
 You can also use http (unsecure connection) on the port number 3000 by going to 'http://localhost:3000'.
 We use port number 3001 for 'https' and port number 3000 for 'http' connection.
 Secure connection is needed for OAuth authentication etc.

+## Login

+Once you complete the installation, we have 3 accounts available in the local development / testing environment.
+Each one comes with its own set of permissions, but besides that the experience across them is pretty much the same.
+Use these to login in to the PL website and gain additional permissions for only logged in users.

+**login**: `admin`, `moderator`, or `user`

+**password**: `password`

 ## Testing